1995–1996 United States federal government shutdowns: Events

 On November 14, major portions of the federal government suspended operations.

 The Clinton administration later released figures detailing the costs of the shutdown, which included payments of approximately $400 million to furloughed federal employees who did not report to work.

 The first budget shutdown concluded with Congress enacting a temporary spending bill, but the underlying disagreement between Gingrich and Clinton was not resolved.
 The government shut down again on December 16 after Clinton vetoed a Republican budget proposal that would have extended tax cuts to the wealthy, cut spending on social programs, and shifted control of Medicaid to the states.
 After a 21-day government shutdown, Republicans accepted Clinton's budget, as polling showed that many members of the public blamed Republicans for the shutdown.

 During the crisis, while being questioned by Lars-Erik Nelson at a breakfast held by The Christian Science Monitor, Gingrich made a complaint that, during a flight to and from Yitzhak Rabin's funeral in Israel, Clinton had not taken the opportunity to talk about the budget and Gingrich had been directed to leave the plane via the rear door.
 The perception arose that the Republican stance on the budget was partly due to this "snub" by Clinton, and media coverage reflected this perception, including an editorial cartoon which depicted Gingrich as an infant throwing a temper tantrum.
 Opposing politicians used this opportunity to attack Gingrich's motives for the budget standoff.
 Later, the polls suggested that the event damaged Gingrich politically and he referred to his comments as his "single most avoidable mistake" as Speaker.

+Affected agencies

+Response

+In Arizona, where Grand Canyon National Park was closed for the first time in its history, governor Fife Symington ordered the Arizona National Guard to reopen the park due to the shutdown's effects on local tourism revenue.
+On November 17, Symington arrived at a closed gate for the park with 50 members of the Arizona National Guard to demand its reopening.
+State Park Director Ken Travous came as well to help negotiate a plan to keep the Park open.
+All the State Park managers arrived as well to help manage the park if it reopened.
+John F. Long contributed $55,000 to keep the park open for three days.
+A budget agreement was later passed to reopen the National Park with State Parks Heritage Fund monies.
+The Federal Rangers kept the Park open.
+Funds remained in place through the December shutdown.
+State Parks funds and John F. long funds were returned.
+News stories around the country were written about the amazing Park and why it was still open using extraordinary measures to visitors.